alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/checkbox-list-in-wpf.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 Actually the Customers and SelectedCustomers are two observable collections populated with entityFramework entities based on database northwind.
-As you can verify Iâ€™m able to select the property used to show content, and I can directly bind two collection for the list of all objects and selected ones.
+As you can verify I'm able to select the property used to show content, and I can directly bind two collection for the list of all objects and selected ones.

 The good stuff about such a control, is that is quite useful in MVVM architectures, where you want to be able to bind everything from the MV to the View.
 Actually you can grab [the full sample here](http://www.codewrecks.com/blog/storage/checkboxlist.zip), it needs to be fully tested but it work quite good, here is what you see when you run the above view on a EntityFramework model based on northwind.